We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- maintaining a healthy body weight or losing weight, if necessary
+- maintaining a moderate body weight or

-People with diabetes may also need to take medications and measure their blood sugar regularly to reduce the risk of potentially dangerous symptoms and complications.
+People with diabetes may also need to take medications and measure their blood sugar regularly to reduce the risk of experiencing potentially dangerous symptoms and complications.

 SHOP FOR FOODS TO MAINTAIN HEALTHY BLOOD SUGAR LEVELS